ribru17/.dotfiles/README.md

   - Use `gq` with a motion for wrapping long comments in Python.
   - Redo with `U`
   - Duplicate and comment selected lines with `<leader>t`
+  - Use `gw` and a motion (or in Visual mode) to wrap text (useful for Python comments)
+    - This is default Vim functionality, this bullet is essentially a note-to-self

 ### Viewing